2025/26 Board Members

 Meetings and Quorums

-2. The President may call a Special General Meeting of the Board at any time, provided that notice has been given to Board members at least two weeks prior to the meeting.
+The President may call a Special General Meeting of the Board at any time, provided that notice has been given to Board members at least one week prior to the meeting.

 ARTICLE X